AlexisNo/pebo/README.md

 That's an excellent question.
 Thanks for asking it!
 It depends on what you want to do with events.

 Pebo is inspired by Node.js EventListener but Functions attached to an event must return the event's arguments (or a Promise of the event's arguments) eventually modified.
-Thereby, events execution can be chained even if they run asynchronous code and the portion of code firing an event can have access to the modified arguments.
+Thereby, **listeners executions can be chained even if they run asynchronous code** and the portion of code firing an event can have
+**access to the modified arguments**.

 The following sections use the example of a `Pizzaiolo` event emitter that makes pizzas.
 When a pizzaiolo "emits" a certain type of pizza, some actions must be called like `addMozzarella()`, `addTomatoes()`, `addHam()` etc. The order of execution of these actions may be important.
 Some actions may execute